TrueManOfCulture/API_Scrapper/README.md

 3. Open GET /aptoide and input the package name in the parameter

-4. Click on execute and check for the results
+4. Click on execute and check the response